Stuttering5 MINUTE READ

 Easy onsets are a technique used to prevent stuttering from happening.
 They're used on words that begin with a vowel.
 You begin by using your voice very slowly and gently.
 Here’s how it works:

 Here’s an example.
-Let’s say you were trying to say the word “apple.”
+Let’s say you're trying to say the word “apple.”
 Start by taking a deep breath, then let the air out slowly, and gently say, “hhhhHHHHapple.”
 Over time, you'll become more used to this technique and the /h/ won't sound quite as pronounced.

-The reason the early onset technique increases fluency is because you are learning how to decrease tension in the vocal folds by gently voicing a word, instead of closing the vocal folds hard to initiate the word.
-Tension is what creates moments of stutter, and the more we can avoid tension, the smoother speech will be.
+The early onset technique increases fluency because you are learning how to decrease tension in the vocal folds by gently voicing a word, instead of closing the vocal folds hard to initiate the word.
+Tension is what creates moments of stutter, so the more we can avoid tension, the smoother speech will be.

 2. Light contact

-This technique can be used to change how you speak in order to prevent disfluencies from occurring.
+You can use this technique to change how you speak in order to prevent stuttering from occurring.
 When speaking, we use our teeth, lips, and tongue to form various sounds.
 But if there's too much tension when forming sounds, stuttering can happen.

-In order to reduce tension and avoid stuttering, try a technique called light contact.
+In order to reduce tension and avoid stuttering, try light contacts.
 Here's an example.

 Let’s say you're trying to produce the /t/ sound.
 Think about how you form this sound: the tip of the tongue taps behind the front teeth.